rtlewis88/rtl88-Themes/README.md

-# Solarized-Dark 'Returns' for GTK GNOME-Shell Xfwm4 Openbox-3
+# Solarized-Dark 'Returns' for GTK, GNOME-Shell, Xfwm4, and Openbox-3
 A GTK, xfwm4, openbox-3, and GNOME-Shell - Dark Mode Theme - Based on the Official Color Pallet Created by Ethan Schoonover.

 Brought back to the GUI by popular demand, Solarized-Dark - originally created by Ethan Schoonover - is the highly valued color scheme for code editors and terminal emulators.
 Delivering GTK, xfwm4, openbox-3, and GNOME-Shell dark-mode-schemes, this GUI-centric theme strictly adheres to Ethan Schoonover's original color scheme, which has been published for many major applications, with some including the scheme pre-installed.
 Coders and GUI users, alike, know that - once you try Solarized-Dark - it is hard to go back to anything else.